 Like many payment regulations, it was created to protect both merchants and consumers.
 It is meant to protect against data breaches and other forms of payment fraud.
 Businesses must adhere to all PCI regulations in order to avoid costly fines, and to maintain the trust of their customers.

 Today, PCI Compliance is regulated by the PCI SSC (Standard Security Council).
 This organization was founded by the main credit card associations – American Express, Visa, MasterCard, and Discover.
 Each credit card company can enforce the PCI standards however they see fit.

-In essence, PCI Compliance is meant to protect against fraud.
+In essence, PCI Compliance is meant to protect against both brick & mortar and eCommerce fraud.
 In doing so, it protects both the merchant and the shopper.